itslucadiio/digital-chronometer-vhdl/README.md

 end process;
 ````

-You can see the full code in the file: pract5.vhdl The code for all the componets used and other resourser, such as the coinstains file, are also included.
+You can see the full code in the file: pract5.vhdl The code for all the componets used and other resourses, such as the coinstains file, are also included.

 ## Flip flop